seanorama/masterclass/security-advanced/README.md

 - Once installed, restart components that require restart (e.g. HDFS, YARN, Hive etc)

-- In case of failure, run below from Ambari node to delete the service so you can try again:
+- (Optional) In case of failure (usually caused by incorrectly entering the Mysql nodes FQDN in the config above), run below from Ambari node to delete the service so you can try again:
 ```
 export SERVICE=RANGER
 export AMBARI_HOST=localhost